wtl-oss/os-commandline-validation/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions make the open source community to such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+1. Code an amazing feature with tests
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+1. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+1. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+1. Open a pull request

 <!-- LICENSE -->